marcoamonteiro/pi-GAN/README.md

 CARLA: https://drive.google.com/file/d/1n4eXijbSD48oJVAbAV4hgdcTbT3Yv4xO/view?usp=sharing

 All zipped model files contain a generator.pth, ema.pth, and ema2.pth files. ema.pth used a decay of 0.999 and ema2.pth used a decay of 0.9999.
-All evaluation scripts will by default load the EMA from the file called `ema.pth` in the same directory as the generator.pth file.
+All evaluation scripts will by default load the EMA from the file named `ema.pth` in the same directory as the generator.pth file.

 ## Training Tips